Course Information

 - Non-refundable Registration and Technology Fee: $50

-Certified bank checks or money orders are accepted.
-No personal checks, cash or credit cards will be accepted.
+Certified bank checks or money orders are also accepted.
+No personal checks or cash will be accepted.
 Please make certified bank check or money orders payable to: Treasurer, State of Connecticut.
-Credit cards, debit cards, and electronic payment options such as Apple Pay are not accepted at this time.
 An invoice may be printed during registration, and a receipt will be provided once payment is received.

 *A $20 Tech Tutor fee applies to online classes.
 The Tech Tutor provides onboarding for new students and emergency technology support during classes.